Kombats12345/Machine-Madness/README.md

 Q. What does the version number mean?
 A. If the first number changes, then there was a major update to the algorithm (or calculator, but that's not likely).
-If the second number changes, then there was a major bug fix.
+If the second number changes, then there was a quality of life change (automatic algorithm that just gives you the results, random number generator for the numbers themselves, etc.)
-If the third number changes, there was a minor bugfix.
+If the third number changes, there was a bugfix.
 If the fourth number changes, there was just a code optimization.
+In the off-chance that there's a fifth number, there was probably just an update to this file, but there most likely wouldn't be one.

 Q. You can only submit the version that was completed before science fair was finished, so which version should I pick?
 A. Any version with 1.x.x(.x), because the last two (or three) numbers were only bug fixes, so it shouldn't affect any data.
-However, if you want to include bugs when trying this out for yourself, then 1.1.0 would be the best one.
+However, if you want to include bugs when trying this out for yourself, then 1.0.1 would be the one to use.

 Q. Where's 1.0.0(.0)?
 A. That was sent privately to people to test for themselves, & I don't want them to get these two versions mixed up.
 Just pretend that it doesn't exist, because it pretty much doesn't.

 Q. Why do you keep including the fourth number in parentheses?
 A. Because it might not always be there, in which you should assume that that number is zero.
 Three numbers are enough anyways.
+Also, I'm not gonna include the aforementioned fifth number in anything unless present.

 Q. How do I run it?
 A. Run "start.bat."